 Cancellation/Trip Interruption Insurance:

-$3400 CDN covers airport transfer from Monterrey to Hidalgo if flight arrival time lines up with your guide, accommodation, all guiding and group technical equipment, return airport transfer from Hidalgo to Monterrey airport..
+$3550 CDN covers airport transfer from Monterrey to Hidalgo if flight arrival time aligns with your guide, accommodation, all guiding and group technical equipment, and return airport transfer from Hidalgo to Monterrey airport.
 There is NO Goods and Services Tax (GST).

 Not Included: Flights, food for you or your guide, airport transfers if your times don’t line up with your guides, any additional rest day activities or excursions, additional transport, gratuities.